 As one of history’s most longtime coffee-growing regions, the coffee industry in Kenya is among the most advanced systems around.
 They are known for a highly integrated network of marketing, processing, and growing capabilities.
 The coffee growing in Kenya began in the early 20th century and has expanded ever since.

+Since Kenya is largely a tea-drinking nation, the vast majority of the coffee they produce is exported, with only 5 percent kept for their own citizens.
 Since this is one of Kenya's biggest exports, they have over 150,000 farmers, and nearly 6 million other workers in other areas of the industry.
 One part of this is shown in the advanced research in technology, with facilities designated to creating different coffee varietals, and methods of cultivation.

-But, despite the large number of farmers involved in the production of Kenyan coffee, and the massive profitability of the trade, these farmers still remain very poor.
+Despite the large number of farmers involved in the production of Kenyan coffee, and the massive profitability of the trade, these farmers still remain very poor.
 As a result, there has actually been a decline in the production of Kenyan coffee beans in recent years.

 On top of this, many areas for coffee cultivation have been involved in property developments, and the global price instability has also contributed to fewer Kenyan beans being produced.

-How is it Graded?
+How is Kenyan Coffee Graded?

 Everything from the methods or regions involved in growing coffee on coffee plantations, straight down to the unique natural flavors pertaining to every different whole bean gets analyzed.

 Beans grown in the Kenya Coffee Region tend to be produced at elevations between 1,400-2000 meters high.
 Coffee production for any green coffee beans at this range of elevation receives strictly high grown status.
 This tends to be a major factor in grading coffee and is one reason that Kenyan coffee beans of any variety are as good as they are.